 The Brand Memo is Dead

 Do I have your attention?
 Okay, forgive me.
 The headline is a little click-baity.
-The centerpiece of the Brand Memo – the January 25, 2018 Memorandum by former Associate Attorney General Rachel Brand – is very much alive: DOJ will not treat subregulatory agency guidance as binding legal requirements in False Claims Act or other affirmative cases.
+The centerpiece of the Brand Memo – the January 25, 2018 Memorandum by former Associate Attorney General Rachel Brand – is very much alive: DOJ will not treat subregulatory agency guidance as binding legal requirements in False Claims Act (healthcare fraud and other procurement fraud) or other affirmative cases and investigations.

 But the headline is also true.
 In December 2018, DOJ adopted Justice Manual § 1-20.000, entitled Limitation on Use of Guidance Documents in Litigation.
 The final sentence states that “This section fully implements, clarifies, and supersedes prior Department memoranda on this topic” (emphasis added).
 That includes the Brand Memo.